Inferis/Inferis.github.io/content/posts/2015-09-25-xcodeghost-verify-your-xcode.md

 And that's it.
 You're a bit safe now in this cruel, cruel world.
 Not entirely safe: if somebody gains access to your server away and messes with you Xcodes they'll probably find & disable these jobs too.
 But this is better than nothing at all.

-The best part: if you Do Things Right, this should never bother you. 😉
+The best part: if you 🌟*Do Things Right*🌟, this should never bother you. 😉

 ## Fastlane